 Prediction 1.
-(Comparison between the two auction formats) There is no difference between first-price and second-price auctions in terms of the allocation and the revenue.
+(Comparison between the FPA and the SPA) There is no difference between the FPA and the SPA in terms of the allocation and the revenue.

 Prediction 2.
-(Effects of externalities on bids and revenue) The Blue bidders' bids and the revenue decrease in the externality level when the Red bidder wins the object.
+(Effects of externalities on bids and revenue) The Blue bidders' bids and the revenue decrease in the level of externalities when the Red bidder wins the object.